-Figure 11.
-Panel a shows grounding line position against time for the simulation shown in panel f of figure 3.
-Solid line shows solution computed with the numerical method in appendix A, with $N_1 = N_2 = 1000$, D = 0.0317.
-The dashed line shows the same solution computed with 100 equally spaced grid points.
-Panel b shows the velocity field at the first time step, with grid points shown as circles for the coarse grid.
-The sheetshelf transition zone boundary layer corresponds to the sharp increase in velocity close to the grounding line.
-Panel c shows a close up of panel b, with grid points shown as circles for the coarse grid and as crosses for the fine grid.
-The discrepancies between results can be attributed to under-resolution with the coarser grid.
+Figure 11. (a) Grounding line position against time for the simulation shown in Figure 3f.
+Solid line shows solution computed with the numerical method in Appendix A, with $N_1 = N_2 = 1000$, D = 0.0317.
+The dashed line shows the same solution computed with 100 equally spaced grid points. (b) Velocity field at the first time step, with grid points shown as circles for the coarse grid.
+The sheet-shelf transition zone boundary layer corresponds to the sharp increase in velocity close to the grounding line. (c) Close-up of Figure 11b, with grid points shown as circles for the coarse grid and as crosses for the fine grid.
+The discrepancies between results can be attributed to underresolution with the coarser grid.

-Obviously, coupling with the shelf can also no longer be described by the flotation boundary condition (6).
-Instead, a rate of grounding line retreat must be specified directly as a result of melting at the grounding line [this prescription would then play a similar role to calving rates in tidewater glacier models, see van der Veen, 1996].
+[98] Obviously, coupling with the shelf can also no longer be described by the flotation boundary condition (6).
+Instead, a rate of grounding line retreat must be specified directly as a result of melting at the grounding line (this prescription would then play a similar role to calving rates in tidewater glacier models [see van der Veen, 1996]).
 We do not consider this problem in detail here.

-A boundary layer description for ice flow in the sheetshelf transition zone for this melt-back scenario remains to be attempted.
+[99] A boundary layer description for ice flow in the sheet-shelf transition zone for this melt-back scenario remains to be attempted.
 However, it is clear that it should generate faster rates of grounding line retreat than those computed by the theory in the present paper, as well as faster rates of ice flow near the grounding line.

-The possibility of undercutting grounded ice by melting directly at the grounding line is also relevant to tidewater glaciers.
+[100] The possibility of undercutting grounded ice by melting directly at the grounding line is also relevant to tidewater glaciers.
 These glaciers are similar to the Greenland outlet glaciers mentioned above [Howat et al., 2005; Luckman et al., 2006], which generally lack an ice shelf and consequently interact directly with ocean waters.
 The basic changes to the full model outlined in this subsection (with the caveat that grounding line retreat is likely to be controlled by direct calving) would also make it applicable to tidewater glacier dynamics, and this represents an obvious avenue for future research [see also Vieli et al., 2001].

 4.4.
-Comparison with previous modelling attempts
+Comparison With Previous Modeling Attempts

-We have already touched on some of the technical issues that have beset many efforts to model marine ice sheet dynamics numerically.
+[101] We have already touched on some of the technical issues that have beset many efforts to model marine ice sheet dynamics numerically.
 Drawing these together, a number of observations are especially relevant.

-Typically, there are two types of numerical marine ice sheet models, ones that employ the shallow ice approximation, and ones that resolve longitudinal stress throughout the ice sheet [the MGSHXX and MGSTSF models of Vieli and Payne, 2005, respectively].
+[102] Typically, there are two types of numerical marine ice sheet models, ones that employ the shallow ice approximation, and ones that resolve longitudinal stress throughout the ice sheet (the MGSHXX and MGSTSF models, respectively, of Vieli and Payne [2005]).
 The present paper has shown how the two can be reconciled through boundary layer theory, which allows the localized effect of longitudinal stress near the grounding line to be parameterized in the form of a boundary condition at the grounding line (equation (14) or (16) above).
-It is in fact this boundary condition through which grounding line flux is determined, and which explains the hysteretic behaviour of the ice sheet described above.
+It is in fact this boundary condition through which grounding line flux is determined, and which explains the hysteretic behavior of the ice sheet described above.